 It is essential to update every data of a company.
 That is, branch details, activity statuses like manufacture or merchant, address change, change in PAN card number, a director change, deletion or addition of a partner, and transfer of Advance Authorization/EPCG Authorization in the Import Export Code.

-If not done so, then there will be consequences during the import-export process due to the mismatch details in DGFT and customs.
+If not done, there will be consequences during the import-export process due to the mismatched details in DGFT and customs.

 When an IEC holder seeks modification in its IEC and which involves a shift in its jurisdictional RA, a request to that effect will have to be made to RA concerned under whose jurisdiction the applicant exists